Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having an Integrated Pest Management (IPM) approach.
+The company has also implemented an Integrated Pest Management (IPM) approach such as the introduction of a barn owl to control the population of rats, growing plants like Cassia cobanensis, Antigonon leptopus, and Turnera ubulate, which attract the natural predators of oil palm leaf-eating pests such as bagworms and nettle caterpillars.

 • Y